Top Tips for Preventing Tooth Decay in Children

 According to the Centers for Disease Control and Prevention (CDC), about 20% of children aged 5-11 years have at least one untreated decayed tooth.
 Here’s a quick look at some statistics:

-These numbers highlight how essential it is to focus on preventive care from an early age.
+These numbers highlight the importance of focusing on preventive care from an early age.

 Preventive Measures